-All employees and directors have an obligation to act in the best interest of the Group.
-All employees and directors should endeavour to avoid activities that present a potential or actual conflict between their interest and the interest of the Group.
+All employees and directors must act in the best interest of the Group.
+All employees and directors should endeavour to avoid activities that present a potential or actual conflict between their interests and the interest of the Group.

-A “conflict of interest” occurs when a person’s direct or indirect private interest interferes in any way, or even appears to interfere, with the interest of the Group, including its subsidiaries and affiliates.
-A conflict of interest may arise when an employee or director takes an action or has an interest that may make it difficult for him/her to perform his/her work objectively and effectively.
-Conflicts of interest may also arise when an employee or director (or his/her family members) receives improper personal benefits as a result of the employee’s or director’s position in the Group.
+A “conflict of interest” occurs when a person’s direct or indirect private interest interferes in any way or even appears to interfere, with the interest of the Group, including its subsidiaries and affiliates.
+A conflict of interest may arise when an employee or director takes action or has an interest that may make it difficult for him/her to perform his/her work objectively and effectively.
+Conflicts of interest may also arise when an employee or director (or his/her family members) receives improper personal benefits due to the employee’s or director’s position in the Group.

 Although it would not be possible to describe every situation in which a conflict of interest may arise, the following are examples of situations that may constitute a conflict of interest:

 Working, in any capacity, for a competitor, customer or supplier while employed by the Group.